jatupan1989/boomjum1989/User-interface.md

         * Site-level scope.
 Example: `https://www.facebook.com`.
 Rules at site-level scope will apply to web pages which match *exactly* the name of the scope, including the scheme.
     - An example for the use of scopes: block `facebook.com` globally, but allow `facebook.com` when visiting `https://www.facebook.com`.
 This is useful to prevent those ubiquitous servers from tracking you, unless you explicitly visit them.
     - Another example: to enforce the use of a secure scheme for a web site.
 If you create a scope `https://www.google.com` along with specific rules, these rules will *not* apply of the visited web page is `http://www.google.com`.
+* Padlock: For any changes to be permanent, you need to click the padlock.
-* Padlock: all changes in the matrix are temporary by default.
+    - All changes in the matrix are temporary by default.
 This applies to scope selection as well.
-    - For any changes to be permanent, you need to click the padlock.
     - Don't be scared to experiment with whitelisting, blacklisting or graylisting.
 It's all temporary.
     - When you are satisfied with the state of the matrix, make the scope/rules permanent by clicking the padlock.
 * Force a reload the web page.